erichkopp/ChordApp/README.md

 Easily transpose a song from one key to another <br>
 Roman numeral system (I,ii,iii,IV,V,vi,vii) denotes each chord/scale interval <br>
-Reference to find all notes within a given scale Color-coded major/minor/diminished chords in any key
+Reference to find all notes within a given scale <br>
+Color-coded major/minor/diminished chords in any key